ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ### Software Components

-This document defines a "software-rev" list for NEs and components, which provide basic software attributes of a Network Element.
+This document defines a "software-rev" list for NEs and components, which provide basic software attributes for network elements and components.

 The scope of the list is to provide information about the working software running on the related object (NE or component).
 It is modeled as a list to support